FAQs

 I would like to become a mentor.
 What do I need to do?

 The first step is to go to the upper right corner of this webpage and click on “Create account.”
 Once you create the account, you should click on the “mentor” option which will take you to the Mentor Profile.
-You will need to includes three professional references for the NLTP Committee to contact.
-Once you submit your Profile, it takes approximately 6-8 weeks to receive approval from the NLTP Committee, though it may take longer depending on how many prospective mentors are applying.
+You will need to include three professional references for the NLTP Committee to contact.
+Once you submit your Profile, it takes approximately 3 months to receive approval from the NLTP Committee, though it may take longer depending on how many prospective mentors are applying.
 If you would like to become a mentor for a specific NLTP term, you should submit your Profile as soon as possible.

 What are the qualifications to become a mentor?